 Community Service Projects: Hilltopper members are involved in the community.
 We have provided plants to Senior Centers, gifts to nursing homes, helped provide education projects and scholarships (Give Kids a Hand) to local schools (K-!2).
 We plant and care for a garden at Northlake Lutheran Church, and we provide donations in time and money to community organizations as time and funds permit.
 We belong to the Bellevue Botanical Gardens and have supported Arbor Day, ELWD events and projects, Center for Urban Horticulture, World Gardening, and many others.

-Plant Sale: Our Annual Plant Sale is held the first Saturday of May in the parking lot of the Inglewood Village Shopping Center.
-Each member is expected to donate plants or funds.
-On the day of the sale, each member is expected to work a three to four hour shift.
-This is our only fund raiser and all members are expected to take an active part.
+Plant Sale: Our Annual Plant Sale is held the first Saturday of May at the Inglewood Presbyterian Church.
+This is our only fundraiser and all members are encouraged to take an active part to support this event by donating plants or funds, and work a shift on the day of sale.
 We enrich and educate the community with the plants from our gardens as we get to know the neighbors we serve.